slowpy/Linux-programming/Makefile_macro/README.md

 #How to test
 1. build code
 <pre>$ make</pre>
-you will see the build result as below
+you will see the build message as below
 ![result link](http://139.162.35.49/image/Linux-Programming/Makefile_macro_20160415.png)

 2. remove all build result